COP26 views differ widely on how often to update climate pledges - Swiss minister | Law-Order

 There are widely differing views among nations at the COP26 climate summit on the right timeframe for revisiting national carbon emission-reducing pledges, Swiss environment minister Simonetta Sommaruga said on Wednesday.
 "Views still differ widely of course as to what should be the preferred timeframe for NDCs to be applied from 2031 onwards," she said.

-"Some like five-year cycle, others want to change them after every stocktake, smaller group want more flexibility and to do a 10-year cycle."
+She added that some nations wanted five-year cycles, others hoped for changes after every stocktake and a smaller group of countries wanted more flexibility and to do a 10-year cycle.
 Sommaruga was one of two ministers designated to report back on progress from negotiations on the issue at the conference.

-Also Read: Soccer-Blatter, Platini indicted by Swiss authorities over 2 million Swiss francs payment
+Also Read: Reinsurance major Swiss Re to buy 23 per cent stake in Paytm Insuretech for about Rs 920 crore: Statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)